Best Home Warranties in Georgia

 Home warranties from companies with surety insurance policies of more than $100,000 are carved out of the state’s insurance regulations in the Georgia Code, but there don’t appear to be any other specific regulations for them.

-According to a representative from the Georgia Office of Commissioner of Insurance and Safety Fire (OCI), authority over home warranties is split between different parts of the state government, with OCI verifying whether providers meet the above standards in the Georgia Code.
+According to a representative from the Georgia Office of the Insurance and Safety Fire Commissioner (OCI), authority over home warranties is split between different parts of the state government, with OCI verifying whether providers meet the above standards in the Georgia Code.

 OCI also handles all consumer complaints related to home warranties, so you can call or file a report with its Consumer Services Division online if you have an issue with a home warranty company in Georgia.